-Last Tuesday, the wife and I got an invitation to the Pink Lady Food Photographer of the Year awards ceremony in London.
-We weren’t invited because of my pretty face but because I had a photograph in the final and up for an award on the Pink Lady One Apple a Day category.
+Last Tuesday, the current wife and I got an invitation to a food photography awards ceremony in London.
+We weren’t invited because of my pretty face but one of my photographs made it to the final on one of their categories.

-Now, for a bit of background, these awards are the most prestigious awards for food photographers and videographers.
+Now, for a bit of background, these awards claim to be the most prestigious awards for food photographers and videographers.
 They’ve been running since 2012 and its popularity and prestige has been growing exponentially year by year.
-Entries come from all over the world and the competition gets massive exposure.
-Categories grow by the year as well as sponsors.

-This year, plenty of photographs shortlisted for the final are about the people and the lifestyle around food, not about the food in the lifestyle or with the people.
+This year, plenty of photographs shortlisted for the final are about the people and the lifestyle around food, not about the food inside that lifestyle or with those people.
 At the end of the day, it’s a food photography competition, isn’t it?

-And it didn’t make it to the final.
+And it didn’t even make it to the final.

 I do hope it’s just a trend issue more than the awards becoming a people and lifestyle awards to please sponsors and editorials.